 - For commercial entities, trade license is also required.

 What are the Ejari fees?

-After uploading these Ejari documents, proceed to pay the online Ejari fees, which totals to AED 170 (as of April 2019) inclusive of VAT.
+After uploading these Ejari documents, proceed to pay the online Ejari fees, which totals to AED 170 (as of April 2020) with an additional charge of 5% VAT.

 It generally takes 1-2 working days to process the online application and generate the Ejari number.
 Once the Ejari registration is complete, you will receive the official Ejari contract, comprised of the main terms and conditions, an attestation acknowledging that your contract is registered with Ejari online and a breakdown of your payment.
 Find out more about the complete process in Bayut’s guide to register Ejari online.

 Every time you sign a new tenancy contract in Dubai, you must also complete an Ejari registration.
 This is a mandatory requirement, not just by the RERA, but also for several other associated formalities.
 Here are a few things which mandate an Ejari contract: